rokucommunity/brighterscript-formatter/README.md

 ## Formatting Options

 There are many formatting options.
-Rather than listing them all out here, you should look at the [typescript interface located](src/FormattingOptions.ts)
+Rather than listing them all out here, you should look at the [typescript interface](src/FormattingOptions.ts).